 - Do you believe in any sort of God?
 If not, do you think you might still pray if you were in a life-threatening situation?

 Of course, the researchers didn’t start the questioning with philosophical questions about their beliefs because that would scare participants off.
-The key to using the Fast Friends procedure is to ask intentional questions from the start, disclose information about yourself to the other to establish trust, and then dig deeper to get to the good stuff.
+The key to using the Fast Friends procedure is to ask intentional questions from the start, disclose information about yourself to establish trust, and then dig deeper to get to the good stuff.

 Psychologists carry out experiments under heavily controlled conditions that are usually similar to real-life scenarios.
 Sitting down with a new person and a deck full of flashcards might not be everyone’s idea of a good first meetup.